gingasan/delta-engine/delta-pokemon/README.md

 # Delta-Pokemon

-Delta-Pokemon is a third-party game developed based on *Delta-Engine*.
+Delta-Pokemon is a self-made game developed based on *Delta-Engine*.
 Players can craft their own pokemons by issuing natural language scripts and battle with others.